 If you’re going from a Disney World resort to either Universal or Sea World, Mears offers shuttle service.
 At the time of this writing the cost is $21 round trip, and it’s free for children under 3 years old.
 The shuttles are a shared ride service, so they may be stopping at several Disney and non-Disney resorts.
 It’s usually 3-4 properties.
 Mears will send either a van or a bus to pick you up.
 If you need an accessible vehicle let them know and they can send a bus with a lift.
 See the phone number above.

-Using Uber Orlando in Orlando and at at Disney World
+Using Uber or Lyft in Orlando and at Disney World

-With Uber, local people sign up to be drivers and use their own cars to taxi customers.
-Uber has been giving regular taxi services a run for their money.
+With Uber and Lyft, local people sign up to be drivers and use their own cars to taxi customers.
+These companies have been giving regular taxi services a run for their money.
 They tend to be far less expensive.
-Of course it’s a completely different kind of service, but it’s becoming very successful.
+Of course it’s a completely different kind of service, but it’s become very successful and mainstream.
 Many of the members of our Disney Facebook group (feel free to come visit and join) have used it, and really prefer it to regular taxis.

 - You download an app to your phone (Android, iOS, Windows).